TeamDevDev/technical-development-week-one-through-six-starter/writing/review.md

 TODO: Provide a brief one paragraph response to these questions.

-#### What is software engineering?
-How is software engineering different than programming?
+#### What is fuzzing?
+How can fuzzing support the development of high-quality software?

 TODO: Write a brief one paragraph response to this question.

-#### What is one insight from the "Software Engineering at Google" book that you have applied to your practice of software engineering?
-What happened when you applied this insight?
+#### What is one practice from the Fuzzing/Debugging book that enabled you to become a more joy-filled software engineer?

 TODO: Write a brief one paragraph response to this question.

-#### From the perspective of technical development and the content in the "Software Engineering at Google" book, what is the greatest weakness of your software engineering team?
+#### From the perspective of technical development and the content in the Fuzzing/Debugging book, what is the greatest weakness of your software engineering team?
 Why?
 How would you advise the team to improve?

 TODO: Write a brief one paragraph response to this question.

-#### From the perspective of technical development and the content in the "Software Engineering at Google" book, what is your greatest weakness?
+#### From the perspective of technical development and the content in the Fuzzing/Debugging book, what is your greatest weakness?
 Why?
-How do you plan to improve as this course continues?
+How do you plan to improve after the completion of this course?

 TODO: Write a brief one paragraph response to this question.

-### Lessons Learned in technical Development
+### Lessons Learned in Technical Development

 Write one sentence to summarize what you have learned about each skill in the area of **technical development for software engineering**.
 Each sentence